This post may contain affiliate links. Please read our disclosure policy.

 As I’ve said above, this is done to preserve it and reduce bulk.
 Plus, milk powder doesn’t even need to be refrigerated.

-Plus, perhaps the most interesting thing that I have found out – making homemade milk powder doesn’t deplete the health benefits of the milk.
+Plus, perhaps the most interesting thing that I have found out – making homemade milk powder doesn’t deplete the nutrition of the milk.
 Through the slow process of heating, the minerals and vitamins remain intact.
 In fact, the only thing you do lose is water content and extra moisture.

 Plus, this natural product requires no additional preservatives, so can be kept chemical-free.